 Once you’re done, click the Next button to read Google’s Privacy and Terms.
 Click the blue arrow, pretend you’ve read them, and select I agree.
 The Gmail interface will load up in a matter of seconds, allowing you to start sending and receiving emails and logging into other Google-owned properties, such as YouTube.

 Before you forget, you should also set up two-factor authentication as a further layer of security against hackers.

 How to forward emails to your new Gmail account (desktop)

 We have previously shown you how to forward emails from Yahoo to Gmail, Outlook to Gmail, and from another Gmail address.
 Unfortunately, if you’re an old-school AOL user, you’re out of luck, as they don’t offer email forwarding at all.

-You would need to sign up for Google Workspace instead.
-This is a paid service and usually works out to a few dollars a month.
-As well as Gmail, you also get additional business-related features, and you can connect your website domain email to it.
+You would need to sign up for Google Workspace.
+This is a paid service that usually costs a few dollars a month.
+Google Workspace provides a few additional business-related features.
+It can also connect your website domain email.